-R657-6-15.
+R657-6-1513.
 Possession of Live Protected Wildlife.

-It is unlawful for any person to hold in captivity at any time any protected wildlife, except as provided by Title 23, Wildlife Resources Code or any rules and regulations of the Wildlife Board.
-[Protected wildlife that is wounded must].

-Every upland game animal wounded by hunting and reduced to possession by the hunter shall be immediately killed and [shall be included in]become part of the [hunter's]daily bag limit.
+It is unlawful for any person to hold in captivity at any time any protected wildlife, except as provided by Title 23A, the Wildlife Resources CodeAct or any rules of the Wildlife Board.
+Every upland game animal wounded by hunting and reduced to possession by the hunter shall be immediately killed and become part of the daily bag limit.

-R657-6-16.
+R657-6-1614.
 Tagging Requirements.

-- (1) A person that takes a [sandhill]Sandhill crane, greater sage grouse, or sharp-tailed grouse must tag the carcass, as provided in Section 23-20-30, immediately upon taking possession of the carcass. - (2) To tag a carcass, a person shall: - (a) completely detach the tag from the license or permit; - (b) completely remove the appropriate notches to correspond with the date the animal was taken; and - (c) attach the tag to the carcass so that the tag remains securely fastened and visible. - (3) A person may not: - (a) remove more than one notch indicating the date; or - (b) tag more than one carcass using the same tag. - (4) A person may not hunt or pursue a [sandhill]Sandhill crane, greater sagegrouse, or sharp-tailed grouse after: - (a) shooting and retrieving birds equal to the [bird]number of unused permits in possession, or daily bag limit; - (b) the tag is detached from the permit; or - (c) any of the notches have been removed from the tag.
+(1) A person that takes a Sandhill crane, greater sage-grouse, or a sharp-tailed grouse must tag the carcass, as provided in Section 23A-4-709, immediately upon taking possession of the carcass.

+- (2) To tag a carcass, a person shall: - (a) completely detach the tag from the license or permit; - (b) completely remove the appropriate notches to correspond with the date the animal was taken; and - (c) attach the tag to the carcass so that the tag remains securely fastened and visible. - (3) A person may not: - (a) remove more than one notch indicating the date; or - (b) tag more than one carcass using the same tag. - (4) A person may not hunt or pursue a Sandhill crane, greater sage-grouse, or sharp-tailed grouse after: - (a) shooting and retrieving birds equal to the number of unused permits in possession, or daily bag limit; - (b) the tag is detached from the permit; or - (c) any of the notches have been removed from the tag.